 Ticketmasters may face some heavy fines, given the EU’s strict GDPR policies;

 Both Ticketmaster and Inbenta received severely negative PR.

 Identity theft is no simple matter — neither is a huge PR nightmare.
 All guilt games apart, both companies still face a long road of damage control.

-Hong Kong-based Klook, a leading travel services booking platform, released a public statement regarding customer data leak on its website.
+Hong Kong-based Klook, a leading travel services booking platform, released a public statement regarding a customer data leak on its website.

-Even though Klook acted quickly after uncovering the issue, attackers retrieved the personal data and credit card information of around 8% Klook's users, from December 2017 to June 2018 — a total of six months.
+Even though Klook acted quickly after uncovering the issue, attackers retrieved the personal data and credit card information of around 8% of Klook's users, from December 2017 to June 2018 — a total of six months.

 Given the known details and outcomes of similar past breaches, we can expect to see:

 A rise in phishing attempts targeting affected Klook customers;

 Potential legal actions were taken against Klook and the company responsible for the third-party tool.